 In 1980, the excavations began in the area where the Acropolis, the Temple of Aphrodite, the Agora, the City Walls, the Basilica and the Harbor were discovered.
 On the seaside side of the ancient city there are signs of a Proto-Christian Basilica, while on the top of the hill were discovered buildings of the Hellenistic period.
 In addition to the two Acropolis, many tombs have also been discovered.
 It should be noted that the archaeological finds of ancient Amathus are located in the Nicosia and Limassol Museums, as well as in the Metropolitan Museum of New York.

-One of the most valuable and surely the greatest treasure discovered in the area of ancient Amathus is the enormous historical merit of limestone, which is unfortunately found in the Louvre Museum in Paris.
+One of the most valuable and surely the greatest treasure discovered in the area of ancient Amathus is the enormous historical jar of limestone, which is unfortunately found in the Louvre Museum in Paris.

 Photo: Maria Kiriakou

 In Agios Tychonas they discovered the world's oldest agricultural activity!
 The organisation of space, architecture, stone agricultural tools, hunting, etc. are evidence and an indication of agricultural activity in the area.

 In 1881, Ayios Tychonas numbered 72 permanent residents, who until 1931 increased to 322.
 In 1946 they were reduced to 272 to increase again in 1976 to 466.
 According to the 2011 census, Agios Tychonas numbered 3,455 permanent residents.

 Today (2018), the area of the village, together with the coastal front, gathers 12,000 inhabitants and tourists.
 Permanent inhabitants of the community range from 7,000-8,000.